A lover of handmade jewelry, Donna has been crafting (and wearing) unique pieces of statement jewelry since she can remember.

 9. Once your outer chain is the length you want, connect each end of your necklace to one of your linking rings using a jump ring.

-Adding Chains to the Necklace
+Connecting More Chains to Your Necklace

-10. Place your beaded chain on to a flat surface in a "V" shape as illustrated above.
+10. Place your beaded chain onto a flat surface in a "V" shape, as illustrated above.
 Take one of your decorative chains and connect it to one of your linking rings using a jump ring.
 Be sure to attach your second chain to the linking ring on the inside of your outer chain (see photo).

 - Drape the decorative chain down into the "V" of your beaded chain as you would like it to hang on your finished necklace.
-Leave some hanging space between your two chains so they don't get twisted together when you wear your necklace.
+Leave some hanging space between your two chains, so they don't get twisted together when you wear your necklace.

 12. Repeat steps 9 and 10 to connect more chains and add more layers to your necklace.
 Be sure to connect each additional chain on the inside of the previous chain.